PiotrRaszkowski/wetfilament/universal_24v_chamber_heater_for_klipper.md

 - [ ] Run PID calibration: `PID_CALIBRATE HEATER=chamber_heater TARGET=55`
 - [ ] Save results: `SAVE_CONFIG`
 - [ ] Verify cooldown: set target to 0, confirm fan stays on until chamber <35°C

 ---

+## Tips & Tricks

+### Enclosure Insulation

+Line the inside of your enclosure panels with **self-adhesive thermal shield mat** (aluminum + fiber, rated for high temperatures, available as automotive heat shields).
+A 50x100cm sheet is enough to cover the back and side panels.
+This reflects radiant heat back into the chamber, reduces heat loss, speeds up heating, and lowers power consumption.

+### Back Panel Material

+If your back panel is foam PVC (Forex/Palight), replace it — foam PVC deforms at ~60°C.
+Good alternatives:
+- **HDF / hardboard (płyta pilśniowa)** — dense, rigid, handles 60-70°C well, cheap
+- **Plywood 3-4mm** — similar properties to HDF

+Line the inside with thermal mat regardless of material.

+### Heater Mounting

+- Cut an opening in the back panel and mount a **3mm aluminum plate (~150x100mm)** as a heater mounting bracket.
+Screw the NexGen3D bracket to the aluminum plate.
+- Aluminum handles any temperature and provides a rigid, fireproof mount point.
+- Available at any hardware store (Castorama, Leroy Merlin) for a few PLN.

+### Heater Placement

+- **Mount at the top of the back panel** — hot air rises naturally and circulates through the chamber.
+- **Aim the outlet forward/downward** — toward the print zone, not directly at a wall.
+- **Do not mount at the bottom** — hot air rises anyway, and you'd unnecessarily heat the bed from below.

+### NTC Sensor Placement

+- Mount the NTC thermistor on the **opposite side of the chamber** from the heater.
+- This measures actual chamber temperature, not the hot air stream from the heater outlet.
+- Avoid placing it near the heated bed or near enclosure openings (drafts cause false readings).

+---